g4m3rm1k3/tuts/tutorials/docs/CLAUD2.md

 ---

-## Stage 8 Complete - Advanced Git Mastery!
+## Stage 8 Complete - Advanced Git Mastery

 ### What You Built